yext/search-core/docs/answers-core.combinedfilter.combinator.md

 ## CombinedFilter.combinator property

-The logical operator used to combine the filters
+The logical operator used to combine the filters.

 <b>Signature:</b>